PickNikRobotics/moveit_studio_ur_ws/README.md

 ---
 ## Beyond site configuration

-If you're having fun [building awesome new objectives](https://docs.picknik.ai/en/stable/tutorials/use_objectives_in_ui/use_objectives_in_ui.html) in MoveIt Studio, and would like to take your experience a step further, check out our tutorials on [Creating custom behaviors](https://docs.picknik.ai/en/stable/tutorials/create_behavior/create_behavior.html).
-Reach out to your studio license provider if you want to try out and experience your custom objectives on one of PickNik's robots.
+If you're having fun [building awesome new Objectives](https://docs.picknik.ai/en/stable/tutorials/use_objectives_in_ui/use_objectives_in_ui.html) in MoveIt Studio, and would like to take your experience a step further, check out our tutorials on [creating custom Behaviors](https://docs.picknik.ai/en/stable/tutorials/create_behavior/create_behavior.html).
+Reach out to your MoveIt Studio license provider if you want to try out and experience your custom Objectives on one of PickNik's robots.

 ---
 # Launching a Mock Hardware Robot